flofriday/blockybird/README.md

 I really don't know why you would even read till this section in the README, but if you really want to contibute to this repo feel free to write a Issue or even a Pull Request.

+### TODO
+* Not render everyting in 4K
+* Fit the canvas nice inside the browser window and not fixed sized
+* Better values for size and speed
+* A way to save highscore locally on machine